Waterdragen/Semi_auto_keyboard_analyzer/README.md

 Example: `e_loc[4] = { 16, 17, 18, 19 };  <br>
 This means e has 4 possible locations: 16, 17, 18, or 19.  <br>

-You can make multiple constraints but make sure that none of them are *busted*  <br>
+You can make multiple constraints but make sure that none of them is *busted*  <br>
 Bad example:  <br>
 ```
 a_loc[2] = [17, 18]
 e_loc[2] = [17, 18]
 o_loc[2] = [17, 18]
 ```
-The a and e has to fill 17 and 18, leaving o nowhere to place it and you'll get stuck in a loop.  <br>
+The a and e have to fill 17 and 18, leaving o nowhere to place them and you'll get stuck in a loop.  <br>

 make sure you do not remove this line: `string filled_kb_text = keyboard_str;`  <br>
 this makes a copy of the original string `keyboard_str`  <br>